stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/README.md

 # Manual versions of NEMOLite2D #

-The manual implemented version of NemoLite2D are divied in 2 subgroups:
+The manual implemented versions of NemoLite2D are divided in 2 subgroups:

 1. The "PSyKAl" implementations, which have each layer the applications already separated using the PSyKAl model but the ParallelSystem is